KeePass is a popular, secure, free, and open-source password manager. This guide will help Windows users set up and manage passwords using KeePass.

 Now we will start creating a database to store your passwords, here are the steps.
 Click on File.
 Select New through which a Database will be created.
 You will see the below prompt.
 Click on Ok.

 Here you will be prompted to save the .kdbx file (which will have all your passwords) on your computer.
-Make sure you save it in the same folder where KeePass is located on your computer.
+Make sure you save it in the same folder where KeePass for teams is located on your computer.

 Manage passwords using KeePass